Shape-Guided Diffusion with Inside-Outside Attention: Experiments

 \subsection{Comparison to Prior Work}

-\textbf{MS-COCO Shape} We first experiment with instance-level masks provided by MS-COCO as our shape guidance.
+\textbf{MS-COCO Shape} We first experiment with object masks provided by MS-COCO as our shape guidance.
 In \autoref{fig:comparisons}, we depict real images (first row) and edits made by Blended Diffusion (second row), SD-Inpaint (third row), and SDEdit + Shape (fourth row), P2P + Shape (fifth row), Ours (sixth row).
 Prior works demonstrate a variety of failure modes in shape-guided editing, where an object may be transformed into a new shape, removed completely, severely downscaled, or fail to respect the text prompt.
 On the other hand, our method is able to simultaneously respect the shape and the prompt without a compromise in image realism.
 As seen in~\autoref{tab:test}, our method outperforms the local editing and inpainting baselines \cite{avrahami2022blended, sdinpaint} across the board, with at least a 15 point improvement in KW-mIoU.
 Comparing with the structure preserving baselines \cite{meng2022sdedit, hertz2022prompt}, we achieve at least a 6 point improvement in KW-mIoU with comparable FID and CLIP scores.
-Intuitively, the baselines have trouble achieving shape faithfulness because ``copy background'' only provides shape signal based on how realistic the visual output looks at each timestep -- the diffusion model attempts to rectify its edits based on how well it blends with the copied background.
-In~\autoref{fig:copy-background} we demonstrate this shape signal is weak in early diffusion timesteps where the output looks similar to pure noise, meaning that the model can irrecoverably produce an object with the incorrect scale or pose.
-Our Inside-Outside attention mechanism provides much stronger shape signal in early timesteps, where we enforce the location and scale of the object via the attention constraint. \\ We also conducted an evaluation with annotator ratings.
+We hypothesize that our method is able to significantly outperform the baselines in shape faithfulness because our constraint operates on attention maps, whereas ``copy background'' operates on model outputs, which can be less meaningful at early timesteps when outputs are close to pure noise.
+See the Supplemental for further discussion.\\ We also conducted an evaluation with annotator ratings.
 We created four evaluations corresponding to each baseline, each of which contained 100 samples comparing an edit made by our method vs. the baseline in an anonymized and randomized fashion.
 For each sample, we asked five people to select the superior edit along the axes of shape faithfulness, image realism, and text alignment.
 As seen in the top row of \autoref{fig:human_test100}, annotators confirm that our method outperforms the baselines in shape faithfulness, with our method selected as superior at least 54\% of the time (3.2x the most competitive baseline P2P + Shape).
 For image realism and text alignment, our method was selected as superior at least 48\% of the time (1.3x and 1.9x the most competitive baseline SD-Inpaint).